jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/logs.md

 |----------------|----------| ------------ |
 | `Path` | `Download_Error_URLs.csv` | extension will always be overridden to `.csv` |

-What you want Cyberdrop-DL to call the download error log.
+Path of the download error log.
 For relative paths, the final path will be `log_folder` / `download_error_urls`

-Cyberdrop-DL will output the links it fails to download, and the reason in CSV format.
+Cyberdrop-DL will output the links it fails to download, the reason and their origin in CSV format.

 ## `scrape_error_urls`